How to gift a property to a child, spouse, civil partner or family member

 What else do I need to know?

-If you have a mortgage or debt secured on the property, you will need the lender's consent before you can gift the property someone else.
+If you have a mortgage or debt secured on the property, you will need the lender's consent before you can gift the property to someone else.

 It’s also important to think about your financial situation when it comes to potential insolvency.
 If you give your house away and go bankrupt within 5 years of the transfer, the official receiver may have the power to claim the property back if it is felt that the transaction was deliberately undertaken in order to put the property out of reach of creditors.